1717-01-24

 In order to get actionable design feedback, you need to ask questions that provide insights into why certain design drafts don’t impress your colleagues.
 Asking for feedback via asynchronous feedback channels requires you to be specific.

-Here are a few examples, how you can be specific.
+Here are a few examples of how you can be specific.

 Give your reviewers context by answering the following questions: